RafikaAT/ram-fp-journel-project/README.md

 - Not many merger conflicts, which shows how well our communication is when it came to working, updating code.
 - GiphyAPI implemented and works!
 - POST form works.

+## Challenges:

+- Some of the challenges we ran into, was mainly github issues, sometimes when trying to try a `git pull`, it would lead to some errors, which would halt progress in terms of working in our own personal development environment.
+Quick fix around this, was to focus on tasks that required multiple people and then one screenshares, and this allows for some collaboration until the issue gets fixed.